Marriage: Taxation

+Divorce

 Post-marital residence

 In many Western cultures, marriage usually leads to the formation of a new household comprising the married couple, with the married couple living together in the same home, often sharing the same bed, but in some other cultures this is not the tradition.
 Among the Minangkabau of West Sumatra, residency after marriage is matrilocal, with the husband moving into the household of his wife's mother.
 Residency after marriage can also be patrilocal or avunculocal.
 In these cases, married couples may not form an independent household, but remain part of an extended family household.

 Early theories explaining the determinants of postmarital residence connected it with the sexual division of labor.
 However, to date, cross-cultural tests of this hypothesis using worldwide samples have failed to find any significant relationship between these two variables.
 However, Korotayev's tests show that the female contribution to subsistence does correlate significantly with matrilocal residence in general.
 However, this correlation is masked by a general polygyny factor.

 Although, in different-sex marriages, an increase in the female contribution to subsistence tends to lead to matrilocal residence, it also tends simultaneously to lead to general non-sororal polygyny which effectively destroys matrilocality.
 If this polygyny factor is controlled (e.g., through a multiple regression model), division of labor turns out to be a significant predictor of postmarital residence.
 Thus, Murdock's hypotheses regarding the relationships between the sexual division of labor and postmarital residence were basically correct, though the actual relationships between those two groups of variables are more complicated than he expected.

 There has been a trend toward the neolocal residence in western societies.

 Law

 Marriage laws refer to the legal requirements which determine the validity of a marriage, which vary considerably between countries.

-Article 16 of the Universal Declaration of Human Rights declares that "Men and women of full age, without any limitation due to race, nationality or religion, have the right to marry and to found a family.
-They are entitled to equal rights as to marriage, during marriage and at its dissolution.
-Marriage shall be entered into only with the free and full consent of the intending spouses."
+Article 16 of the Universal Declaration of Human Rights declares that: